Language selection

 Yes!
 You can customize a 'my station list' and display data summaries for stations of interest.
 This feature allows you to quickly check water level or streamflow conditions at these stations each time you return to the web site.

-When using the map search, why do I see station(s) in a different province/territory or region than what I selected from the drop down list?
+When using the map search, why do I see station(s) in a different province/territory than what I selected from the drop down list?

-The province/territory or region drop down list indicates the Water Survey of Canada location from which data are published, while the map displays the physical location(s) of the station(s).
+The province/territory drop down list indicates the Water Survey of Canada location from which data are published, while the map displays the physical location(s) of the station(s).

 How do ice conditions affect water level and discharge data values?